- Posted Date: Jun 5, 2020 Deadline: Oct 31, 2020

 UFT Paraprofessionals hired after 2004 must have a Level 1 NYSED Teaching Assistant Certificate.
 UFT Paraprofessionals hired before 2004 currently on DOE payroll are eligible for this position.

 Because roles in small schools are varied and complex, serious consideration will be given to applicants who demonstrate in their resume and cover letter experience and/or willingness to commit to the school’s mission and core beliefs and to become involved in these essential aspects:

-- Working with attendance team to help improve student attendance
+- Working with teachers to ensure a student centered environment

 The successful candidate will demonstrate: